-A business is fertile ground for partnering with one or more people, often with complimentary skills, energy and enthusiasm, sometimes investing money, bringing connections or a book of business.
+A business is a fertile ground for partnering with one or more people, often with complimentary skills, energy and enthusiasm, sometimes investing money, bringing connections, or a book of business.

 Yet while business partners enter into their legal and working relationship with positive expectations, even enthusiasm, statistics show that anywhere between 50% to 70% of business partnerships ultimately fail.
 How do you inoculate yourself against such a demise?

 This article introduces an approach to navigating an important business relationship that should be a great asset to you and your business.
 It offers insight into the mindset, skills, and tools to work as Big Picture Partners™.
 This style of relating in your business provides you the communication tools and processes so you arrive at mutually satisfying solutions to your business needs—so you enjoy the process of owning, growing, and even transitioning or selling your business together.

 The Benefits of the Big Picture Style of Relating

 Integrating the Big Picture Partnering™ approach has saved numerous partners loss of revenue due to inefficiency, years of heartache due to disagreements, and produced great satisfaction as they reach for their goals together.